 This Court has previously addressed all issues raised by this motion in CMO 87, Dkt.
 No. 1726.
 In CMO 87, the Court found that Defendant McKesson was not fraudulently joined as to the California Plaintiffs, that non-California Plaintiffs were not fraudulently misjoined, and that, therefore, the Court lacked diversity jurisdiction over the California actions at issue.
 (Id.).
-Because the only possible basis for federal jurisdiction was CAFA, the Court suggested to the JPML that the actions be remanded to their transferor court for further proceedings.
-(Id.).
+Because the only possible basis for federal jurisdiction was CAFA, the Court suggested to the ...

 The exact same issues are present here, and the parties submit substantially identical briefing on them.
 Indeed, Pfizer simply incorporates its prior briefing.
 (See Dkt.
-No. 1842).
+No. 1836).
 The Court finds no reason that CMO 87 should not apply to the actions at issue here.
 Therefore, the Court incorporates CMO 87 by reference and suggests that this case be remanded to its transferor court.